maskdotdev/ray/src/api/ARCHITECTURE.md

-# Nero API - Architecture & Design
+# Ray API - Architecture & Design

-This document describes the architecture and design decisions of the Nero high-level API.
+This document describes the architecture and design decisions of the Ray high-level API.

 ## Overview

-The Nero API is a **type-safe, schema-first wrapper** around a low-level embedded graph database.
+The Ray API is a **type-safe, schema-first wrapper** around a low-level embedded graph database.
 It provides a Drizzle-like developer experience with full TypeScript type inference.

 ## Design Philosophy